Introduction to HVAC System Components

 Fans help move both warm and cool air throughout your home and distribute it evenly to maintain the set thermostat temperature.
 Both your heating and cooling systems use a series of fans to move air around.

-Do you have an interest in working in the skilled trade industry, specifically working with HVAC systems?
-Whether you are fresh out of high school or looking for a career change, the Heavy Equipment Colleges of America’s Heating and Air Technology School in Oklahoma is the place to start.
-Our extensive program will give you the knowledge and skills to gain an entry-level position with an HVAC company.
+Do you have an interest in working in the skilled trade industry, and want to become a certified HVAC technician?
+Whether you are fresh out of high school or looking for a career change, the Heavy Equipment Colleges of America Oklahoma Campus is a great place to start.
+Our extensive Heating and Air Technology program will give you the knowledge and skills to gain an entry-level position with an HVAC company.
 Once you complete our program, you will be ready to ace Oklahoma’s HVAC certification exam and work in the state of Oklahoma as a certified HVAC technician!

 Interested in joining the HVAC certification program at Heavy Equipment Colleges of America?
 Contact us today or visit our website to learn more about our Heating and Air Technology Program in Oklahoma.
 We are more than excited to help you begin your career in the HVAC industry, and we will walk with you through every step of the process to set you up for success.